Ely Ould Mohamed Vall: Life and career

-The constitutional referendum was held on June 25, 2006 and approved by 97% of voters.
+The constitutional referendum was held on June 25, 2006, and approved by 97% of voters.
 The 2006 constitution limits presidents to two five-year terms (under Taya, presidential terms had lasted six years and there was no limit on re-election) and requires a president to swear not to change the term limits (several other African countries have seen term limits removed from their constitutions so that presidents could continue to run for re-election).
-Vall toured the country beforehand to promote it and called it a "historical opportunity".
-Parliamentary and local elections were held on November 19, 2006, which Vall praised as "the first time Mauritanians have been able to express themselves freely"; he also said that the difficulty of changing the constitution would preserve democracy in the future.
-Vall announced that he would step down after the March 2007 presidential election.
+Ely toured the country beforehand to promote it and called it a "historical opportunity".
+Parliamentary and local elections were held on November 19, 2006, which Ely praised as "the first time Mauritanians have been able to express themselves freely"; he also said that the difficulty of changing the constitution would preserve democracy in the future.
+Ely announced that he would step down after the March 2007 presidential election.
 The election was ultimately won by Sidi Ould Cheikh Abdallahi in the second round of voting.
-Abdallahi's opponents alleged that his candidacy was supported by Vall's regime.
+Abdallahi's opponents alleged that his candidacy was supported by Ely's regime.
 Prior to the handover, Mauritania was allowed back into the African Union on April 10.

-On April 19, Abdallahi took office, completing the transition to civilian democratic rule.
+On April 19, Abdallahi officially took office, completing the transition to civilian democratic rule.

 The military under General Mohamed Ould Abdel Aziz seized power again in August 2008, ousting Abdallahi, and a new presidential election was planned.
-Vall announced on 6 June 2009 that he would be a candidate, running as an independent.
+Ely announced on 6 June 2009 that he would be a candidate, running as an independent.
 He condemned the 2008 coup, asserting that it was "wrong and there was no reason for it" and that it had "provoked a particularly dangerous situation in our country".
 He stressed, however, that his candidacy was not directed against any particular individual, and he said that his goal, if elected, was "to build a reconciled country that is politically and economically viable and stable".
 He also said that he would "probably no longer be interested in public affairs" if not for the 2008 coup.

-Official results showed Vall performing poorly in the election, which was held on 18 July 2009, while Abdel Aziz won a majority in the first round.
-At a press conference on 30 July, Vall said that the election was merely a means of legitimizing the 2008 coup and that it had effectively reverted the country to the authoritarianism it had experienced under President Taya.
+Official results showed Ely performing poorly in the election, which was held on 18 July 2009, while Abdel Aziz won a majority in the first round.
+At a press conference on 30 July, Ely said that the election was merely a means of legitimizing the 2008 coup and that it had effectively reverted the country to the authoritarianism it had experienced under President Taya.
 He also said that he would continue to struggle against Abdel Aziz's regime.

-Vall was a board member of the Arab Democracy Foundation.
-He was also a member of the Fondation Chirac's honour committee, ever since the foundation was launched in 2008 by former French president Jacques Chirac in order to promote world peace.
+Ely was a board member of the Arab Democracy Foundation.
+He was also a member of the Fondation Chirac's honor committee, ever since the foundation was launched in 2008 by former French president Jacques Chirac in order to promote world peace.

-Vall died of a heart attack on 5 May 2017 at Zouérat.
+Ely died of a heart attack on 5 May 2017 at Zouérat.